Heitmann dimension of distributive lattices and commutative rings: Abstract

-This paper is the english translation of the first 4 sections of the article \citealt*{jCLQ2006}, after some corrections.
+This paper is the English translation of the first 4 sections of the article \citealt*{jCLQ2006}, after some corrections.

-Sections 5-7 of the original article are treated a bit more simply in \citealt*{jCACM}.
+Sections 5--7 of the original article are treated a bit more simply in \citealt*{jCACM}.

-We study the notion of dimension introduced by Heitmann in his remarkable article \cite{jHei84}, as well as a related notion, only implicit in his proofs.
+We study the notion of dimension introduced by Heitmann in his remarkable article \citealt*{jHei84}, as well as a related notion, only implicit in his proofs.
 We first develop this within the general framework of the theory of distributive lattices and spectral spaces.
-We then apply this issue in the framework of commutative algebra.
+We then apply these ideas in the framework of commutative algebra.

 { \bf Authors}